ktor-doc-jp/ktor-doc-jp/clients/http-client/3testing.md

 caption: Testing Http Client (MockEngine)
 ---

-Since Ktor 0.9.3, we expose a `MockEngine` for the HttpClient.
+Ktor exposes a `MockEngine` for the HttpClient.
 This engine allows to simulate HTTP calls without actually connecting to the endpoint.
 It allows to set a code block, that can handle the request, and generates a response.